 Every year after Halloween, there seems to be a very apparent shift in seasons, and the yearly debate begins.
 How soon is too soon to start decorating for the holiday season?
-It seems like everywhere you go now Christmas music is playing, stores have an abundant amount of holiday décor and the Christmas lights go up.
-Personally, I love it, but it’s no secret that all of those decorations can have an impact on your electricity bill.
-We’ll look at the benefits of LED Christmas lights, help you calculate the cost of your Christmas lights, and if you should upgrade your lights this year as Black Friday quickly approaches.
-In this post you will learn the answer to how much electricity do Christmas lights use?
-Follow along with APG&E for more insight.
+It seems like Christmas music is playing everywhere you go, stores have abundant holiday décor, and the Christmas lights go up.
+I love it, but it’s no secret that all of those decorations can impact your electricity bill.
+We’ll look at the benefits of LED Christmas lights, help you calculate the cost of your Christmas lights, and help determine if it is time for the upgrade!

-Of course.
-If you’re still decorating with incandescent Christmas lights, it’s time to switch.
+We think so, and the data backs us up!
+If you’re still decorating with incandescent Christmas lights, it’s probably time to switch.
 Even though LED lights typically have a higher initial cost upfront, the benefits will offset the investment over time.
-LED lights use light-emitting diodes, rather than filament to produce light.
-This technology makes the lights more efficient, durable and longer-lasting than fluorescent incandescent lights.
-Other benefits include:
+LED lights use light-emitting diodes rather than filaments to produce light.
+This technology makes the lights more efficient, durable, and longer-lasting than fluorescent incandescent lights.

 LED lights are safe to use inside around your tree, wreaths and garlands, and won’t be harmful to your pets or toddlers.

-According to the U.S. Department of Energy, they use up to 75 percent less energy and last 25 times longer.
+According to the U.S. Department of Energy, they use up to 90 percent less energy and last up to 25 times longer.

 Have you ever wondered how much you’re really spending on your Christmas lights?
-You can use this handy Christmas Lights Electricity Cost Calculator to estimate how much you’ll spend on residential electricity this year depending on the type of lights you use.
-It might just have you considering if you should jump on those Black Friday deals and purchase new lights after all.
-Oh, and speaking of Black Friday, did you know that the light intensity in American suburbs increases by 30-50 percent up until the start of the new year?
-According to NASA, our holiday lights shine so bright you can see them from space.
+You can use this handy Christmas Lights Electricity Cost Calculator to estimate how much you’ll spend on your electric bill this year, depending on the type of lights you use.
+Think about when you put your lights up and take them down (the day after Thanksgiving, 1st of December, After New Years), and how long you run them every night as this all factors into how much extra energy you are using during this time of year.
+Amazingly starting around Black Friday every year, the light intensity in American suburbs increases by 30-50 percent until the start of the new year.
+According to NASA, our holiday lights shine so brightly you can see them from space.
 That’s a lot of holiday lights and a lot of extra money being spent to power those lights.